timshim/Hackery/README.md

 # Hackery
 A HackerNews client made using SwiftUI

-Please replace the `GoogleService-Info.plist` file with your own (from Firebase) if you're planning to use the app frequently.
-Thanks. :)
+- Updated for Xcode 13 and iOS 15.
+- Swift Package Manager for dependencies.
+- Removed use of Firebase SDK.
+- Converted to use new SwiftUI lifecycle.

-Also, consider making a pull request if you think you can help improve the app!
+Consider making a pull request if you think you can help improve the app!

 ### Screenshots
 <p float="left">